timbocgn/way2dustlogger/README.md

 idf.py menuconfig
 ```

-Under "ESP Temp Logger Configuration" you will be able to define the number of sensors connected and the respective GPIO pins.
+Under "ESP Dust Logger Configuration" you will be able to define the number of sensors connected and the respective GPIO pins.
 Please see the wiring instructions for the bootstrap switch and the info LED.

 When configured, compile and flash to your device: